dnsimple/dnsimple-support/content/articles/domains-au.markdown

 To check your priority category, or to see if there are other registrants eligible for the second-level name you seek, you can use auDA's [Priority Status Tool](https://www.auda.org.au/tools/priority-status-tool).

-If there is no existing priority claim, meaning no matching registrations in any third-level .au domain, you can register your domain right away, as with [any other domain](/articles/registering-domain).
+If there is no existing priority claim, meaning no matching registrations in any third-level .AU domain, you can register your domain right away, as with [any other domain](/articles/registering-domain).

 ## Claiming a pre-existing domain

-If you have an existing third-level .au domain (.com.au, org.au, etc.) with us, and you want to register the corresponding .au name, we're planning to add support for this shortly after the start of the priority registration process.
+If you have an existing third-level .AU domain (.COM.AU, ORG.AU, etc.) with us, and you want to register the corresponding .AU name, we're planning to add support for this shortly after the start of the priority registration process.

-If you have an existing third-level .au domain (.com.au, org.au, etc.) that's not registered with us, [contact us](https://dnsimple.com/contact), and we'll be happy to help.
+If you have an existing third-level .AU domain (.COM.AU, ORG.AU, etc.) that's not registered with us, [contact us](https://dnsimple.com/contact), and we'll be happy to help.

-Those claims are not resolved on a first-come-first-serve basis – they depend on how long you've been holding the pre-existing domain name.
+Note: those claims are not resolved on a first-come-first-serve basis – they depend on how long you've been holding the pre-existing domain name.

-We will expand this support article as the implementation is underway.
+We will expand this support article as the implementation gets underway.
 If you have any questions in the meantime, feel free to [reach out](https://dnsimple.com/contact).

 ## Registration requirements

 ### General requirements

-All third level `.AU` domain names:
+All third-level `.AU` domain names:

 -  Require an Eligibility ID type and valid Eligibility ID number.
 Acceptable Eligibility ID types are:
     - Australian Business Number